Unemployment drops slightly to 4.3 per cent in August - CSO

 Meanwhile, youth unemployment fell to 10.7 per cent in August, down from 11.5 per cent in July.

-It comes as the CSO recently released data that showed almost 70,000 people emigrated from Ireland last year with 10,300 people leaving the country for Australia, an increase of 126 per cent compared to 2022.
+It comes as the CSO recently released data that showed almost 70,000 people emigrated from Ireland last year with 10,300 people leaving the country for Australia, an increase of 126 per cent compared with 2022.

 Indeed economist Jack Kennedy said the results today partially reverse the gradual increases in the unemployment rate seen since February this year, when the figure was 4.1 per cent.